amarradi/leafpad/README.md

 * Notes can be created with an shortcut.
 Long tab to the leafpad-icon then write down new
 * leafpad support the android dark/night-mode
 * leafpad sorted your notes by date and time
+* leafpad is now available in many languages

 # Installation
 The current version of leafpad can be installed from the PlayStore.